zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 1. Deploy root token on root chain i.e. {Goerli, Ethereum Mainnet}
 2. Ensure your child token has the **deposit** & **withdraw** functions.
-3. Deploy the child token on child chain i.e. {Matic Mumbai, Matic Mainnet}
+3. Deploy the child token on child chain i.e. {Polygon Mumbai, Polygon Mainnet}
 4. Submit a mapping request, to be resolved by team.

 ### Request Submission